igor-baiborodine/kiroule.com/content/article/install-hugo-on-ubuntu.md

 author: "Igor Baiborodine"
 ---

-In this post, I show how to install Hugo on Ubuntu in 3 different ways.
+In this post, I will show how to install Hugo on Ubuntu in 3 different ways.

 <!--more-->